info201b-2022-spring/final-projects-ardent-caterpillar/README.md

 Does player height correspond to their average score?
 Does player height affect the players shooting average?
 For better or worse?
 What position statistically scores the most points?
+Does a players position affect the amount of 3 pointers they shoot?

 ## Data 1